turbomam/biosample-xmldb-sqldb/README.md

   --last-biosample 9000
 ```

 ...it only populates a subset of 9000 Biosamples into the XML and Postgres databases.
 Remove those lines to load the entire collection.
-That requires ~ 400 GB of storage.
+That takes ~ 24 hours and requires ~ 400 GB of storage.

 If containers have been built or some of those files have been created, then the user could either run `make clean` and start over **losing** all of that data,
 or manually select make targets (or other commands) that pick up at the desired point.
 No automation is provided for that case yet.